Rasksasa/VOC_Scrubber/README.md

 2. Install heatsets into the "Fan Cowling" printed part
 ![](Images/Step1.JPG)

 3. Intall heatset into the "Fan Hood" printed part (2 on the lower portion next to the walls in yellow).
-These are very tricky to install, but if you hold your soldering iron at an angle you will be able to catch the heatsetsand slowly push it into position.
+These are very tricky to install, but if you hold your soldering iron at an angle you will be able to catch the heatsets and slowly push it into position.
 Install magnets (in black) - dont forget to check the polarity.
 ![](Images/Step2.JPG)
 ![](Images/Step3.JPG)